These guides are AI-generated educational summaries — not legal or medical advice.

 - Prostate Cancer (Malignant Neoplasm) Veterans with prostate cancer (a common condition among aging veterans and those exposed to Agent Orange or other toxic substances) may be rated under the bladder and urethra DBQ for residual voiding dysfunction following treatment (radiation, surgery, hormone therapy).
 Prostate cancer with active treatment is rated 100% during treatment under 38 CFR 4.115b, then rated on residuals including voiding dysfunction.

 - Bladder Cancer Bladder malignancy is addressed in DBQ Section 4B (benign or malignant neoplasm).
 Bladder cancer is a presumptive condition under the PACT Act for veterans exposed to certain toxic chemicals.
-Post-treatment residuals including voiding dysfunction, incontinence, cystectomy, and urinary diversion are rated under the genitourinary schedule.
+Post treatment residuals including voiding dysfunction, incontinence, cystectomy, and urinary diversion are rated under the genitourinary schedule.

 This C&P exam preparation guide is for educational purposes only and does not constitute legal, medical, or claims advice.
 Always consult with a qualified Veterans Service Organization (VSO) representative or VA-accredited attorney for guidance specific to your claim.
 Never exaggerate, minimize, or fabricate symptoms during a C&P examination.